xiaobaigroup/ClashBox/README_en.md

 #### Introduction

-ClashBox is the first proxy software for the HarmonyOS NEXT (OpenHarmony) platform based on the Navigation framework, using the modified [Mihomo (ClashMeta)](https://github.com/MetaCubeX/mihomo) kernel.
+ClashBox is the first proxy software for the HarmonyOS NEXT platform based on the Navigation framework, using the modified [Mihomo (ClashMeta)](https://github.com/MetaCubeX/mihomo) kernel.

 Please read the disclaimer and FAQ carefully before use.